-Referred to as "The Castle on the Hill."
+"The Castle on the Hill."

 Remarkably, the Library was open to all: a successful antebellum integration attempt.
 The castle was built in the highly unusual Norman Revival style, and opened in 1856-57.
 It required much renovation when the walls began to separate from the floors.